 - Uncoordinated movements.

-Intermittent divergent strabismus can be detected after six months of age, and is considered a progressive disorder that can be controlled at that stage and prevent it from becoming a constant divergent strabismus, if left untreated.
+Intermittent divergent strabismus can be detected after six months of age and is considered a progressive disorder that can be controlled at that stage and prevent it from becoming constant divergent strabismus if left untreated.

 The first people to notice the presence of divergent strabismus in a child are the parents and the people who live with him.

-When there are signs that warn divergent strabismus in babies, the ophthalmologist will place a light in the eyes to see if the light is reflected from the same point in each cornea.
+When signs warn of divergent strabismus in babies, the ophthalmologist will place a light in the eyes to see if the light is reflected from the same point in each corner.

 In older children and adults, the eye exam is done more thoroughly.

-Today there are several visual and ocular exams, which can help the specialist to establish what form of divergent strabismus the patient is presenting.
+Today several visual and ocular exams can help the specialist establish what form of divergent strabismus the patient presents.
 These tests may include the following:

 - Ocular motility tests: This test verifies the ability of the eye to move in all directions.
 The specialist will ask the patient to follow the finger while he draws an imaginary figure in the form of a double H that involves the eight fields of the gaze.

-- The visual acuity test: This test measures the level at which the vision may be affected.
-In general, this is done by asking the patient to read the letters drawn on posters that are located far away and in the foreground.
-The normal acuity of distance vision is 20/20.
+- The visual acuity test measures the level at which the vision may be affected.
+This is done by asking the patient to read the letters drawn on posters located far away and in the foreground.
+The common understanding of distance vision is 20/20.

 - Alignment: This test is performed to determine if the eyes are working in a coordinated manner.
-There are several methods that are used to verify the alignment of the eye.
+Several methods are used to verify the alignment of the eye.

-A complete examination and evaluation of the eyes and vision are the most important steps in the diagnosis of this condition.
+A complete examination and evaluation of the eyes and vision are critical in diagnosing this condition.

 When necessary, a more detailed assessment of sensory, motor and refractive functions may be included.

-The detailed history of the patient about the conditions of the onset of the condition, the frequency with which the deviation occurs, the family history that exists of strabismus.
+The patient’s detailed history of the conditions of the onset of the disease, the frequency with which the deviation occurs, and the family history of strabismus.

-As well as the presence of diplopia or any other problem related to vision, it will help the specialist to collect information about the general condition of the eye and make a good differential diagnosis.
+As well as, the presence of diplopia or any other problem related to vision will help the specialist collect information about the general condition of the eye and make a good differential diagnosis.

-Assessing the health of the eye would help detect congenital abnormalities and other coexisting conditions that may be causing divergent strabismus.
+Assessing the eye’s health would help detect congenital abnormalities and other coexisting conditions that may be causing divergent strabismus.

 The visual acuity of each eye should be measured to verify the presence of amblyopia.